Madalsa Sharma: Career

 In 2020 she made her television debut by portraying Kavya Shah in Star Plus's Anupamaa.
+She quit the series after 4 years in September 2024.

-In December 2021, Chakraborty made her digital debut through music video titled Butterfly opposite Namit Khanna, sung by Dev Negi and Swati Sharma.
+In December 2021 Madalsa featured in Butterfly opposite Namit Khanna, sung by Dev Negi and Swati Sharma.

-In May 2022, Chakraborty reprised her role of Kavya Gandhi in Anupamaa's prequel web-series Anupama: Namaste America's last episode.
+In May 2022, Madalsa reprised her role of Kavya Gandhi in Anupamaa's prequel web-series Anupama: Namaste America's last episode.

+In 2023, Madalsa starred in Sudhanshu Pandey's solo single Dil Ki Tu Zameen.

+Sharma quitted Anupamaa in September 2024, soon after exit of her co-actor Sudhanshu Pandey due to her reduced screen presence after turning her character Kavya positive.